Spectacled bear in Chester Zoo, UK (Nigel Swales –CC BY-SA 2.0)

 - Port Lympne Reserve, Lympne, Hythe, Kent – 2 bears: 1 male (Oberon) and 1 female (Rina).

-- South Lakes Safari Zoo, Lindal in Furness, Ulverston, Cumbria – 3 bears: 1 male (Snoopy) and 2 females (Zepita and Mona).
-Snoopy was born on 12 January 1996 in Tierpark, Berlin.
+- South Lakes Safari Zoo, Lindal in Furness, Ulverston, Cumbria – 2 bears, both females (Zepita and Mona).
+The Zoo’s male bear, Snoopy died in August 2019.
+He was born on 12 January 1996 in Tierpark, Berlin.
 Zepita was born 24 December 1999 in Zurich Zoo and Mona 17 December 1999 in Paris Zoo.

 TOTAL FOR SPECIES: 15 bears (7 males and 8 females)